jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### Energy Balance Modelling

 TOGGLED OFF BY DEFAULT - limited usefulness with elevation and meteorological inputs held constant across entire tile.
-However, this is an obvious development opportunity for future versions - the relevant met data are provided in this repository.
+However, this is an obvious development opportunity for future versions - potentially relevant met data from the PROMICE network are provided in this repository.

 There is an option to toggle energy balance modelling on/off.
 If this is toggled on, the albedo calculated using the Liang et al. (2000) formula is used as an input to drive a Python implementation of the Brock and Arnold (2000) point-surface energy balance model.
 By default, all available processing cores are used to distribute this task using the multiprocessing package.
 Currently, the other meteorological variabes are hard-coded constants - an obvious to-do is to make these variables that are grabbed from a LUT for the specific day/tile being processed.
 This is more computatonally expensive than the classification and albedo computations but cheaper than the snicar parameter retrievals.
 It is feasible to run the processing pipeline with energy-balance toggled on locally on a well spec'd laptop in about 100 minutes per tile.
 For large runs it is recommended to use an HPC resource to accelerate this function (takes about 9 mins on 72 core VM), especially if both the energy balance and snicar param retrievals are toggled on (in which case ~70 mins per tile).
 The outputs from this function are melt rate in mm w.e./day.
 The total melt over the tile is also returned.